bimdata/documentation/src/viewer/tutorials/README.md

 </html>
 ```

+You just need to have the viewer installed (via CDN) and add a div with an `id` attribute (e.g. `"viewerId"`).
-And past the `Complete code example` sections you will find on the tutorials in an `index.html` file and open it in a compatible browser.
+Then paste the `Complete code example` sections you will find on the tutorials in the `<script>` tag above,
+and open that `index.html` in a compatible browser.

 ## Tutorials list

 ::: tip
-It is a good idea to do tutorials in order as code is added to the same file step by step.
+It is a good idea to do this tutorials in order as code is added to the same file step by step.
 :::

 - [Make your own window layout.](/viewer/tutorials/make_your_own_window_layout.html)